 - 2 splashes white balsamic vinegar, or white wine vinegar

 - In a large bowl; layer a third of the cucumbers and onions, then a sprinkle of kosher salt, and repeat with the remaining cucumbers and onions.

-- Cover with plastic wrap and refrigerate for 1-2 hours.
+- Cover tightly with plastic wrap and refrigerate for 1-2 hours.

-- With your impeccably clean hands, squeeze the excess moisture out of the cucumbers and onions and place them into a clean bowl, set off to the side.
+- With your impeccably clean hands, working in batches, squeezing the excess moisture out of the cucumbers and onions and transferring them into a clean bowl, set off to the side.

 Buy the Cookbook: Simply Scratch : 120 Wholesome Homemade Recipes Made Easy Now available on Amazon »